Work at the RWC Skip to main content

 Students from all majors are encouraged to apply!

 The Research & Writing Center is a friendly learning community where consultants collaborate with students from across campus on their various writing projects.
 Working as a consultant can enhance writing, interpersonal communication, learning, and leadership skills.
 Consultants receive initial and ongoing training and gain additional experience through project-based learning in areas such as professional writing, teaching, research, and mentoring.
+Writing consultants aid in the writing process while research consultants aid in the research process.
+Select the tabs below to learn more about either position.

 Become a Writing Consultant